VI Corps (North Korea): Alleged 1990s coup attempt and disbandment

 There are several reports of the corps being involved in a coup attempt in the 1990s; the BBC notes that details are unclear, but some sort of incident is likely to have taken place.
-North Korea was, at this time, suffering from the withdrawal of Russian funding following the collapse of the Soviet Union.
-This led to a reduction in North Korean industrial exports, and a resultant lack of finance led to the North Korean famine of 1994-98.
-The death of Kim Il-Sung in 1994 and the accession of Kim Jong-il led to political instability, which may have been perceived as an opportunity by plotters.
+North Korea was, at this time, suffering from the withdrawal of Soviet funding following the collapse of the Soviet Union.
+This led to a reduction in North Korean industrial exports, and a resultant lack of finance led to the North Korean famine of 1994–1998.
+The death of Kim Il Sung in 1994 and the accession of Kim Jong Il led to political instability, which may have been perceived as an opportunity by plotters.

 The VI Corps was stationed at Chongjin, North Hamgyong Province as a rear echelon infantry corps of three infantry divisions, one artillery division and four rocket brigades.
 The corps was closely involved in monitoring the cross-border trade with China and may have incurred the displeasure of the national government by taking too large a cut of illicit trade.

 North Korea analysts Victor Cha and Nicholas Anderson state that the leadership of the VI Corps was angered by a decision from the national government not to send food to the Hamgyong provinces.
 Writer Kim So Yeol states that the corps' political committees, battalion commanders were involved in planning the coup, and civilian administrators in the province were also implicated, including the chief secretary of the province and vice directors of intelligence and social security agencies.
 The coup allegedly failed after an agreement could not be reached between the corps commander and the senior political and security officers.
 This is an intentional arrangement of North Korean military formations to prevent individuals holding sole power over their movements.
 If the coup had proceeded, Cha and Anderson claim the intention was to take over the Chongjin port, a university, communications centre and missile installations, before linking up with the neighbouring VII Corps (which had also been linked to a coup attempt in 1993) and moving to Pyongyang to oppose the government.